Crazyminer34/builders-void/README.md

 - Add the ability to craft a variation of the Void Pearl that allows other players to teleport to the same location in the void dimension.
 - Add various settings to the void dimension, such as eternal daylight, disabling mob spawning, etc.
-- Return the player to the previous dimension and position on teleporting
+- Return the player to the previous dimension and position on teleporting.

 ## Credits
 _In alphabetical order_